zhongerting/WarpX2511-xjtu/Docs/source/usage/parameters.rst

       * ``insulator.Ex_z_hi(x,y,t)``, ``insulator.Ey_z_hi(x,y,t)``, ``insulator.Bx_z_hi(x,y,t)``, ``insulator.By_z_hi(x,y,t)``: expressions of the tangential field values for the upper z boundary

     * ``none``: No boundary condition is applied to the fields with the electromagnetic solver.
-This option must be used for the RZ-solver at `r=0`.
+This option must be used for the lower boundary, `r=0`, with RZ, RCYLINDER, and RSPHERE.

     * ``neumann``: For the electrostatic multigrid solver, a Neumann boundary condition (with gradient of the potential equal to 0) will be applied on the specified boundary.